motekulo/tonejstest/performance/notes.md

 No good in Android; playback stutters (with a pattern to it though?
 Seems to be in the same place most bars?)

+### To do

+Have a look at the osc in the sequencer scheduled version, and see how long that osc code takes; that might well be the key to the performance problems on Android.

 ## Profile data